gkudelis/gkudelis.github.io/posts/2019-02-27-prime-number-generator.md

 Python and explain how they can be used to create lazy sequences.
 Then I'll explain how the trial division algorithm works and use it to create a generator function for prime numbers.
-And lastly I'll go through the prime number algorithm described by Prof. O'Neill, show how to implement it in Python and make a quick performance comparison with the trial division algorithm.
+And lastly I'll go through the prime number algorithm described by Prof. O'Neill and show how to implement it in Python.

 I also want to thank my friend [Bram Geron](https://bram.xyz/blog/) for his input and help while I was experimenting with some of the different possible